• HVE

 "This design focuses on the immediate period after vaccination, in which immune activation can increase the risk of serious side effects, resulting in death.
 Despite this, those [foreign] studies consistently show a lower risk of death from any cause after vaccination compared to non-vaccination periods."

-- Other studies that show no risk often measure HVE.
-People who are nearing the end of their lives are no longer vaccinated and die unvaccinated, also from causes other than Covid.
+• Other studies that show no risk often measure HVE.
+People who see their end of life approaching are no longer vaccinated and die unvaccinated, also from causes other than Covid.
 The fact that the healthier vaccinated people die less is then attributed to the effect of the vaccination.
 In addition, there are also studies that do show negative effects (including mortality).
 The authors are apparently not aware of those studies.
 In the Netherlands, we also have the data pollution due to misregistration of deceased people shortly after vaccination (see The chaos of the numbers and more on the site of Herman Steigstra).

 "For the analysis of the effect of a positively registered SARS-CoV-2 infection, residents were selected who died between June 1, 2020 and December 31, 2021, in the period in which the tests were registered."